← Blog |

 Enter the client profile

 Weight, height, age, activity level, goal, and dietary preferences.
-The algorithm calculates BMR and calorie targets automatically.
+The system calculates BMR, applies the activity multiplier, and sets the calorie target based on the goal.

 2

-The algorithm selects from 1,000+ dietitian-validated recipes to hit the calorie target, macro split, and dietary constraints.
+The algorithm pulls from 1,000+ dietitian-validated recipes to hit the calorie target, the macro split, and any allergies or food restrictions.
+Total time: under 5 minutes per client.

 3

-Swap meals if needed, export as a branded PDF with an integrated grocery list.
-When the client progresses, update their profile and regenerate an adjusted plan in a few clicks.
+Swap meals if needed, export a branded PDF with the grocery list.
+Update the profile after weigh-ins, regenerate in a few clicks.
+Your brand stays on every plan, your math stays consistent across clients.

-Promealplan calculates BMR, splits macros, and generates complete meal plans in minutes.
+Promealplan calculates BMR, splits macros, and builds 7-day plans in under 5 minutes.
 1,000+ validated recipes.
-Branded PDF export.
+White-label PDF export.
 Free to try, 3 plans, no credit card.

 Try Promealplan for free →